ScottyLabs/wdw/deployment/lab/index.md

 > git push -u origin gh-pages
 ```

-where `$USERNAME` is your Github username, and `$REPONAME` is the name of your Github repo.
+where `$USERNAME` is your GitHub username, and `$REPONAME` is the name of your GitHub repo.
 The first command links the remote repository with your local one.
-The second command creates a _branch_ of your code, which just tells Github that that's the code you want to deploy.
+The second command creates a _branch_ of your code, which just tells GitHub that that's the code you want to deploy.
 Finally, the last command pushes the code up to the server.

 If you wait a minute or so, your site should be up at `http://$USERNAME.github.io/$REPONAME/`.